NajiElKotob/Awesome-Power-BI/README.md

 * Will Thompson [Analyze & Visualize Data with Power BI](https://lnkd.in/dVrZKv8)

 ### Special Videos
+* [Microsoft Power BI: Premium capacity (June 2019)](https://www.youtube.com/watch?v=C6vk6wk9dcw) - In what cases you should use it, how to perform capacity planning in various deployment scenarios, and how your users can leverage unique features in Premium to utilize the Premium capacity more efficiently.
 * [Microsoft Power BI: The future of modern BI - Roadmap and Vision](https://www.youtube.com/watch?v=8WhXCwHynEE)
 * [Enterprise-grade BI with Power BI dataflows](https://community.powerbi.com/t5/MBAS-Gallery/Microsoft-Power-BI-Enterprise-grade-BI-with-Power-BI-dataflows/m-p/711416) - Cristian Petculescu, Mohammad Ali
 * [Analyzing country data in less than 60 minutes](https://www.youtube.com/watch?v=EcMXA6uiz9A) - Marc Reguera